trandinhkim926/Movie_Website/README.md

 # Movie_Website
-Kim and Khai founder project
+The project founded by Kim and Khai